greggelong/pickarator/README.md

 ![alt text](pick1.jpg)

-The application also has an option to rate the students respose after picking.
+The application also has an option to rate the student's response after picking.
 The student is rated on a scale.
 The student's rating is saved to the class rating file wth a time and date stamp.

-A Utf test file is the sorce for the class name.
+A Utf-8 test file is the sorce for the class name.
 As this was developed in China Chinese characters and pinyin are used.

 ![alt text](pick2.jpg)